· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 R Pixton

-Close up showing the arrival sidings on the left of Bordesley yard with a mix of full open top wagons and vans in evidence
+Close up of the arrival sidings on the left of Bordesley yard with a mix of wagons and vans in evidence

-Close up showing the six main running lines to Moor Street station and the throat of the Caledonia yard which is being shunted by a BR 0-6-0 diesel
+Close up of the six main running lines to Moor Street station and the throat of the Caledonia yard

 Ref: gwrbg1333b